wesyn/wesyn/README.md

 ## Hi there 👋

+My name is Wes, I am interested in all things AI and web dev related!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on building out my own website that uses AI Agents to complete tasks.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning all things python.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any projects that involve AI Agents.

 <!--
 **wesyn/wesyn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.